craigmaslowski/slapstick/README.md

 Slapstick
 =========

 Two developers.
 One Backbone tutorial.
+Again.
+Testing more stuffs.